wilsonmar/billboard/README.md

 ## Wireless Control via Wi-Fi
 https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup?view=all
 configure Wi-Fi

+## USB hard drive to hold terabytes of movies
+omxplayer command

 ## GPIO for other sensors
 REMEMBER: The Raspberry Pi runs 3.3V rather than th 5V on Arduino.